kianby/pecosys/README.md

 brings a different approach by making comments part of the static blog.
 I feel this approach is in line with static blogs philosophy:

--    keep your data, do not delegate to 3rd-party services,
+-    protect your data ; do not delegate to 3rd-party services,
 -    store things in plain text files, (making version control possible),
 -    be able to rebuild the entire blog offline.

-Pecosys intends to use email for communicating with the blog administrator.
-Email is not hype anymore but I'm an old-school guy ;-) Email is reliable and an universal way to discuss.
-You can answer from your PC, from webmail or your old smartphone.
-Pecosys relies on **email** and **GIT**.
+Pecosys intends to use email to communicate with the blog administrator.
+Email is no more hype but I'm an old-school guy ;-) Email is reliable and an universal way to discuss.
+You can answer from home using your email client, from work using a webmail or from your smartphone.
+Pecosys makes an intensive usage of  **email** and **GIT**.

 ###  Features overview